The gift of a calm mind

 Remember, the world around us is in constant change.
 Nothing out there is permanent.

-The only permanent level is consciousness and it is silent.
-Consciousness needs silence to appear.
+The only permanent level is consciousness, and it is silent.

-Our constant inner action slips over any conscious pauses that appear as we are often frightened of inner silence.
+Our constant inner action slips over any conscious pauses that appear, as we are often frightened of inner silence.

-Calmness in nature exists always, we just need to stop and listen to it.
-The calmness of mind demands mental pause.
+The calmness of mind demands a mental pause.
 It demands an emotional pause.
 You can't imagine calmness.
+You are the living peaceful inner silence!

 The good news is, you can drop your inner noise and experience it!